-(1) The shares reported in this column include the following shares subject to stock options that are currently exercisable or will become exercisable within 60 days after April 6, 2019: Mr. Cantwell, 326,928 shares; Mr. Lerner, 71,018 shares; Ms. Maskal, 64,784 shares; Mr. Poe, 36,843 shares; Mr. Sherrill, 53,063 shares; Mr. Wenner, 17,648 shares; and all current directors and executive officers as a group, 251,646 shares.
+(1) The shares reported in this column include the following shares subject to stock options that are currently exercisable or will become exercisable within 60 days after March 20, 2020: Mr. Cantwell, 378,144 shares; Mr. Lerner, 82,938 shares; Ms. Maskal, 80,706 shares; Mr. Poe, 36,843 shares; Mr. Sherrill, 53,063 shares; Mr. Wenner, 17,648 shares; and all current directors and executive officers as a group, 148,051 shares.

-(2) As reported in the Schedule 13G/A filed by BlackRock, Inc., a Delaware corporation, with the SEC on January 24, 2019.
+(2) As reported in the Schedule 13G/A filed by BlackRock, Inc., a Delaware corporation, with the SEC on February 4, 2020.
 The address for BlackRock is 55 East 52nd Street, New York, NY 10055.
-BlackRock is the parent holding company or control person of the following entities that hold shares of our common stock: BlackRock (Netherlands) B.V., BlackRock Advisors, LLC, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors, BlackRock Institutional Trust Company, N.A., BlackRock Investment Management (Australia) Limited, BlackRock Investment Management (UK) Ltd and BlackRock Investment Management, LLC.
+BlackRock is the parent holding company or control person of the following entities that hold shares of our common stock: BlackRock (Netherlands) B.V., BlackRock Advisors, LLC, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors, BlackRock Institutional Trust Company, N.A., BlackRock Investment Management (Australia) Limited, BlackRock Investment Management (UK) Ltd, and BlackRock Investment Management, LLC.

-- (3) As reported in the Schedule 13G/A filed by The Vanguard Group, Inc., a Pennsylvania corporation, with the SEC on February 11, 2019.
+- (3) As reported in the Schedule 13G/A filed by The Vanguard Group, Inc., a Pennsylvania corporation, with the SEC on February 11, 2020.
 The address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
-The Vanguard Group has the sole power to vote or to direct the vote of 73,061 shares, the sole power to dispose or direct the disposition of 7,031,246 shares, and the shared power to dispose or to direct the disposition of 76,802 shares. - (4) As reported in the Schedule 13G/A filed by Principal Global Investors, LLC, a Delaware limited liability company, with the SEC on February 14, 2019.
-The address for Principal Global Investors, LLC is 801 Grand Avenue, Des Moines, IA 50392. - (5) Includes 2,000 shares owned by Mr. Cantwell's wife.
-Mr. Cantwell retired on April 5, 2019.
-None of his shares are included under "All current directors and executive officers as a group." - (6) Includes 32,059 shares of restricted stock issued to Mr. Romanzi on April 1, 2019 in connection with his appointment as our president and chief executive officer, one-third of which vest on each of April 1, 2020, April 1, 2021 and April 1, 2022. - (7) Ms. Maskal retired on April 5, 2019.
-None of her shares are included under "All current directors and executive officers as a group." - (8) Includes 14,884 shares owned by Mr. Marcy's wife. - (9) Includes 20,000 shares owned by a private, charitable foundation as to which Mr. Sherrill shares voting and dispositive power.
-Mr. Sherrill does not have a pecuniary interest in the shares held by the foundation and therefore disclaims beneficial ownership of such shares. - (10) Includes 12,600 shares owned by Mr. Wenner's wife.
-Also includes 1,000 shares owned by an adult child of Mr. Wenner who shares the same household; Mr. Wenner disclaims beneficial ownership of such shares. - (11) See footnotes (5) and (7) above.
+The Vanguard Group has the sole power to vote or to direct the vote of 123,385 shares, the sole power to dispose or direct the disposition of 6,540,657 shares, and the shared power to dispose or to direct the disposition of 128,687 shares. - (4) As reported in the Schedule 13G filed by Champlain Investment Partners, LLC, a Delaware limited liability company, with the SEC on February 14, 2020.
+The address for Champlain Investment Partners, LLC is 180 Battery St., Burlington, VT 05401. - (5) Includes 32,059 shares of restricted stock issued to Mr. Romanzi on April 1, 2019 in connection with his appointment as our President and Chief Executive Officer, one-third of which vest on each of April 1, 2020, April 1, 2021 and April 1, 2022. - (6) Mr. Cantwell retired on April 5, 2019.
+None of his shares are included under "All current directors and executive officers as a group." - (7) Mr. Herbes retired on March 1, 2020.
+None of his shares are included under "All current directors and executive officers as a group." - (8) Ms. Maskal retired on April 5, 2019.
+None of her shares are included under "All current directors and executive officers as a group." - (9) Includes 14,884 shares owned by Mr. Marcy's wife. - (10) Includes 20,000 shares owned by a private, charitable foundation as to which Mr. Sherrill shares voting and dispositive power.
+Mr. Sherrill does not have a pecuniary interest in the shares held by the foundation and therefore disclaims beneficial ownership of such shares. - (11) Includes 12,600 shares owned by Mr. Wenner's wife.
+Also includes 1,000 shares owned by an adult child of Mr. Wenner who shares the same household; Mr. Wenner disclaims beneficial ownership of such shares. - (12) See footnotes (6), (7) and (8) above.